Financial-Times/ft-origami/docs/component-spec/modules.md

 * If the release is a new **minor** version, the component developer *should* notify maintainers of all components and products listed as dependents in the Origami registry, immediately after the release.
 * If the release is a new **patch** version, no notifications need be sent.

+The first released version of a module *must* be `v1.0.0`.
+Versions lower than 1 are subject to different semver parsing logic, which is a nuance best avoided.

 ## Themes